Southwest Detroit, Michigan

 “Me?
 Why me?”

-“Think back, twelve years ago, when your house burned down that night and we went into the woods afterward.
+“Think back, twelve years ago, when your house burned down that night in Detroit and we went into the woods afterward.
 You took me to that big tree.
 Remember what happened?”

 “Yeah, I remember.
 What does that have to do with what you’re telling me?”